osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Section *manager*
 -----------------

-This section groups the mananger related properties.
+This section groups the manager related properties.

 Property *host*
 ...............

-Specifies the hostname of the flumotion mananger the admin must connect to.
+Specifies the host name of the flumotion manager the admin must connect to.

 This property doesn't have default value and is required.